 Central America was amazing but when I compare it to South America, it just paled in comparison.
 South East Asia was a lot of fun, but the backpacker trail has worn heavy on the countries.
 Hardly anything felt genuine there, with only a few less-visited stops even resembling the countries in their natural form.
 And I’ve only barely begun to scratch the surface of Africa.

 The breathtaking treks, prevalent indigenous cultures, and multitude of otherworldly environments in South America made for unforgettable adventures.
 If you’re hesitating to go to South America for whatever reason, I promise you that every second you hesitate is a second you are missing out on an incredible adventure.
 Whatever your concerns are, I’m sure I can convince you otherwise.

 I took many night buses in South America and had no issues, but the overly-studious traveler might have read about bandits attacking them and robbing them.
 These are definitely isolated incidents, but I did have a friend traveling solo who fell asleep with a bunch of his valuables just laid out.
 Did he lose them because he was in South America or did he lose them because he was careless?
 You decide.
 Keep your possessions close.
 I always kept my bag with all my valuables right under my legs.
 A good rule to follow is to never throw anything up in the overhead compartment area.

-The Tourist Trail
+The Tourist Trail in South America

 So what relevance does that have?
 The travelers you meet in South America are slightly older and more mature.
 I don’t mean everyone’s going to be in their 50s, but by now, most travelers have gotten over their partying phase and have drastically matured.
 There are some crazy parties in South America, but thankfully, you won’t find thousands of drunk tourists lining up on a beach covered in body paint and drinking buckets.

-There are fewer tourists, but a Gringo Trail definitely exists.
+There are fewer tourists but a Gringo Trail definitely exists.
 Compared to South East Asia’s trail, I found South America to be more of a “choose your path” trail.
 There are established go-to destinations, but no specific path to really follow, whereas in South East Asia, it felt like everyone was always going the same way.

 While hotels will be pricier if you’re traveling solo, it isn’t too hard to find something within your price range.
-I was usually able to find some for $30 or cheaper to recover after a long trek or just to have some time to unwind.
+I was usually able to find some for $30 or cheaper to recover after a long trek or to have some time to unwind.

 I have a strong stomach but odds are, on a long-term trip through South America, food poisoning will come ruin your life at some point.
 Food poisoning hit me hard in Bolivia.
 Like, really hard.
 For three weeks, my stomach was in shambles.
 I ended up spending a lot of time at Subway and Burger King while I was in La Paz.
 Interestingly enough, I frequented local markets in Peru for almost all of my meals and didn’t encounter any problems.
 Avoiding food poisoning in South America is honestly a crapshoot.
 Who knows what can happen.

 Unlike the United States, water isn’t usually free in South American restaurants.
 If you order water, they’ll give you bottled water.
 You can ask for tap water (agua de llave) and it will be free.
 I’ll admit, I did this a lot more often than I should have, but I was also born in a third-world country so maybe my stomach has some built-up conditioning to it.
 On the other hand, some of my friends wouldn’t even brush their teeth with tap water.
 It’s up to you how much you want to risk drinking the tap water, but bottled water is so cheap that I recommend not risking it.